fastmcp-me/fast-pyairbyte/MCP_CONFIGURATION.md

 # MCP Configuration Guide

-This guide explains how to configure the PyAirbyte MCP Server to use your OpenAI API key through the MCP configuration file.
+This guide explains how to configure the PyAirbyte MCP Server.
+Both local and remote servers now require you to provide your own OpenAI API key when using the tools.

 ## Configuration File Location